South Africa Travel Tips and Firearm Import

 South Africa Travel Tips

-Rules, Regulations, Forms and Tips for Flying with Children
+Rules, Regulations, Forms and Tips for Traveling to South Africa

 - For South Africa travel, visitors are required to carry a passport that is valid for six months beyond the intended length of stay.

 - There should be sufficient blank pages on your passport for entry stamps upon arrival.

 - Visas are not required for citizens from USA, UK, Canada, France, Germany and Spain.

 - Visitors can stay for a maximum of 90 days.
 You may be requested to show a return ticket.